ApeWorX/ape/latest/_sources/userguides/proxy.md.txt

 my_contract = Contract("0x...")
 ```

-Ape will check the address you give it and detect if hosts a proxy contract.
+Ape will check the address you give it and detect if it hosts a proxy contract.
 In the case where it determines the address is a proxy contract, it resolves the address of the implementation (every proxy is different) and returns the interface for the implementation contract.
 This allows you to still call methods as you normally do on proxy contracts.